Will2Jacks/Controls2024_SohamDas_23CS10068/README.md

 ### Cartpole Control

-This task involved writing a PID controller for the wheel of the cartpole,such that the inverted pendulum is balanced in a vertial upright position
+This task involved writing a PID controller for the wheel of the cartpole,such that the inverted pendulum is balanced in a vertical upright position
 This task consisted of 5 files.
 They were as follows:

 #### system_param.m